Avnsx/fansly-downloader/README.md

 ## 🤔 FAQ
 Do you have any unanswered questions or want to know more about fansly scraper?
 Head over to the [Wiki](https://github.com/Avnsx/fansly/wiki)

++ **Q**: "Why do some executables show detections on them in VirusTotal?"
+**A**: They are false positives (invalid detections).
+I literally e-mail each release of the scraper, for manual analysis to antivirus providers and the not 💩 providers actually analyse and delist them, while others don't even bother reading their e-mails, but for some reason managed to get on VirusTotals file scanning system.

-Q: "Could you add X feature or do X change?"
++ **Q**: "Could you add X feature or do X change?"
-A: Star the project and I'll think about it.
+**A**: Star the project and I'll think about it.
 Otherwise you could always [open a pull request](https://github.com/Avnsx/fansly/pulls)

-Q: "I used the automatic configurator and my browser now displays insecure on fansly.com!"
++ **Q**: "I used the automatic configurator and my browser now displays insecure on fansly.com!"
-A: That's a rare bug, caused by automatic configurator just press on the lock icon in the left side of your url bar, while being on fansly.com > click on cookies > remove & refresh the site and you're good
+**A**: That's a rare bug, caused by automatic configurator just press on the lock icon in the left side of your url bar, while being on fansly.com > click on cookies > remove & refresh the site and you're good

++ **Q**: "Will you add any payment bypassing features to fansly scraper?"
+**A**: No, as the intention of this repository is not to harm fansly

 ## 🤝 Contributing to `Fansly Scraper`
 Any kind of positive contribution is welcome!
 Please help it grow by contributing to the project.